antonvw/wex/ROADMAP.md

 # roadmap

-## backlog
-- use std::contains for maps
-- v -> deselect '<.'> and improve
-- add more rfw tests
+- fix handling wex-template-test.txt
+- ./vnc-env.sh does not show link
 - add forward, backward functionality to sample
+  - and fix undo in sample
+- ex escape use stdout to procees instead of tmp file, and fix undo
+- config for lcov, min percentage
 - linux print setup asserts
+- robot not found

+## backlog
 - use boost python for scripting
 - current stc uses old scintilla
   - does not support json bool, see config.cpp